MicrosoftDocs/win32-pr.it-it/desktop-src/direct3d9/id3dxtextureshader--setmatrixtransposepointerarray.md

 ## <a name="remarks"></a>Commenti

-Una matrice trasposta contiene dati di colonne principali; ovvero ogni vettore è contenuto in una colonna.
+Una matrice trasposta contiene dati principali della colonna. in altri, ogni vettore è contenuto in una colonna.

 ## <a name="requirements"></a>Requisiti